fenago/ansible-course/md/Lab_5.md

 ![](./images/cff1ffb2-7801-4c9f-ae0d-605181e91ae3.png)

-As you can see, the documentation page for each module provides a great deal of information, including a longer description.
-If you scroll down the page, you will see a list of the possible arguments that you can provide the module with, some practical examples of how to use them, and some details about the outputs from the module.
-Also, note the [Requirements] section in the preceding screenshot -- some modules, especially cloud-related ones, require additional Python modules before they will work, and if you attempt to run the [aws\_s3] module from a playbook without installing the [boto], [boto3], and [botocore] modules on Python 2.6 or later, you will simply receive an error.

-All modules must have documentation like this created before they will be accepted as part of the Ansible project, so you must keep this in mind if you intend to submit your own modules.
-This is also one of the reasons for Ansible\'s popularity -- with easy-to-maintain and well-documented standards, it is the perfect community platform for automation.
-The official Ansible website isn\'t the only place you can obtain documentation, however, as it is even available on the command line.
-We shall look at how to retrieve documentation via this route in the next section.

 Accessing module documentation from the command line
 ====================================================

-As discussed in the preceding section, the Ansible project prides itself on its documentation, and making this documentation readily accessible is an important part of the project itself.
-Now, suppose you are working on an Ansible task (in a playbook, role, or even an ad hoc command) and you are in a data center environment where you only have access to the shell of the machine you are working on.
-How would you get access to the Ansible documentation?

-Fortunately, part of the Ansible installation that we have not discussed yet is the [ansible-doc] tool, which is installed as standard along with the familiar [ansible] and [ansible-playbook] executables.
-The [ansible-doc] command includes a complete (text-based) library of documentation for all the modules that ship with the version of Ansible you have installed.
-This means that the very information you need in order to work with modules is at your fingertips, even if you are in the middle of a data center and without a working internet connection!

 The following are some examples to show you how to interact with the [ansible-doc] tool: